keymanapp/keyman/common/test/predictive-text/README.md

     npm install

-Or you can install globally like so:
+Then, you can install globally:

-    npm install -g .
+    npm link

 When installed globally, you can invoke the CLI using the `lmlayer-cli` command.